isomorphic-software/smartclient-docs/reference.md

 - [ListGrid.setFields](classes/ListGrid_2.md#method-listgridsetfields)

 ---
-## Object: UISummary

-### Description
-Object summarizing a Canvas and its important nested Canvases for AI consumption.
-The object is hierarchical: each relevant child Canvas contributes its own UISummary at the appropriate location (children, members, or other properties containing child Canvases).
-This object is intended for instrumentation, analysis, or AI navigation purposes.

----
 ## Object: UserFormula

 ### Description
-An object representing a user-created formula.
+An object representing a user-created and user-modifiable formula, which can be created and edited with a [FormulaBuilder](classes/FormulaBuilder.md#class-formulabuilder) either directly or via the [ListGrid.canAddFormulaFields](classes/ListGrid_1.md#attr-listgridcanaddformulafields) behavior.

-Note that the current implementation of formulas simply executes the [text](classes/UserFormula.md#attr-userformulatext) as a JavaScript string after making special variables and methods available to the formula.
+Note that the current implementation of UserFormula simply executes [UserFormula.text](classes/UserFormula.md#attr-userformulatext) as a JavaScript string after making special variables and methods available to the formula.
 It is safe to allow users to define formulas for themselves (since an end user can always execute whatever JavaScript they want via the browser's built-in developer tools), and is safe to allow formulas to be shared between trusted users.
 However it would not be safe to allow an untrusted user to create formulas that are shared to other users.

-Also, while the current implementation would allow creation of a formula that calls JavaScript functions which are not part of the standard or custom [MathFunctions](classes/MathFunction.md#class-mathfunction), this behavior should not be relied upon, as future versions of the formula engine may prohibit such calls.
+Also, while the current implementation would allow creation of a formula that calls JavaScript functions that are not part of the standard or custom [MathFunctions](classes/MathFunction.md#class-mathfunction), this should not be relied upon, as future versions of the formula engine may prohibit such calls.

-[ListGrid](classes/ListGrid_1.md#class-listgrid)s additionally allow the formula to be user-modifiable, with the formula created and edited with a [FormulaBuilder](classes/FormulaBuilder.md#class-formulabuilder), either directly or via the [ListGrid.canAddFormulaFields](classes/ListGrid_1.md#attr-listgridcanaddformulafields) behavior.

-### Groups

-- fieldGeneration

 ---
 ## Object: UserSummary

 ### Description
-An object representing a user-created summary.

-[ListGrid](classes/ListGrid_1.md#class-listgrid)s additionally allow the summary to be user-modifiable, with the summary created and edited with a [SummaryBuilder](classes/SummaryBuilder.md#class-summarybuilder), either directly or via the [ListGrid.canAddSummaryFields](classes/ListGrid_1.md#attr-listgridcanaddsummaryfields) behavior.
+An object representing a user-created and user-modifiable summary, which can be created and edited with a [SummaryBuilder](classes/SummaryBuilder.md#class-summarybuilder) either directly or via the [ListGrid.canAddSummaryFields](classes/ListGrid_1.md#attr-listgridcanaddsummaryfields) behavior.

+---
+## Object: ValidatorDefinition

-### Groups
+### Description

-- fieldGeneration
+Validator definition for a built-in [Validator.type](classes/Validator.md#attr-validatortype).

 ---
 ## Interface: DataBoundComponent